delphinefoo/ka-challenge-analyer/README.md

 ```
 npm install
 ```
+##Example
-To view an example implementation, open the analyzer.html file in your browser.
+To view an example implementation, open the analyzer.html file in your browser.<br>
+The example implementation in analyzerExample.js has a whitelist that contains a 'while' loop and an 'if' statement, a blacklist that contains a 'variable' declaration, and also looks for an 'if' statement nested inside of a 'for' loop.

 ##API